julzaza/wildwitchherbs/_posts/2025-07-11-st-john-moon-water.md

 ## Gentle Light in Times of Sorrow

-Though known for its bright, sunny energy, **St. John’s Wort also carries a shadow magic**—a calming balm for the spirit, a boundary between worlds, and a guardian during emotional storms.
+Though known for its bright, sunny energy, **St. John’s Wort also carries a shadow magic**.
+It is a calming balm for the spirit, a boundary between worlds, and a guardian during emotional storms.
 When steeped in moonlight, this powerful herb helps us **mourn, release, and reconnect**.

 In fact, it is one of the 3 herbs in our Heavy Heart Herbal Blend featured in **[5 Ultimate Tea Recipes for Anxiety and Emotional Balance](/herbal-remedies-for-anxiety-and-emotional-stability-guide/)**.